|Season (20 June 2020 - 16 Aug 2020)|

 |Saturday - Sunday||11:00||- 17:00|

-* For information about opening hours at hollydays see: www.hoytlavt.no/bergen
+* For information about opening hours during holidays see: https://hoytlavt.no/en/bergen/practical-info/opening-hours

-The courses are graded with colors, like a ski resort.
-From easiest to hardest: orange, green, blue, red and black.
-Our height requirements for the different courses are:
+The courses in the climbing park are classified by colors as in a ski resort, from easiest to hardest: Orange, Green, Blue, Red, and Black.
+Our height requirement for the different courses are:

-Children under 6 year of age must be accompanied by a supervising adult in green courses.
+Children under 6 years of age must be accompanied by a supervising adult in Green courses.

-Children under 12 years of age must be accompanied by a supervising adult in blue, red and black courses.
+Children under 12 years of age must be accompanied by a supervising adult in Blue, Rød and Black courses.

 We recommend no more than 4 children per adult.